anveshtransbee/anveshtransbee.github.io/_posts/blog/2014-07-18-open-data-grows-up.md

 ## Executive Summary

-San Francisco has been a leader in open data.
+Raleigh has been a leader in open data.
 As one of the first cities with an open data policy, we helped fuel a movement that has spread across the country and the world.
 Open data can serve as a platform to 1) change how we use, share and consume government data - externally and internally; 2) transform data into services; and 3) foster continuous improvement in decision-making and the business of government.

 ![Open Data- Theory of Change (1)]({{site.baseurl}}/assets/Open-Data-Theory-of-Change-1.png)</a>